roblatour/OMVBackup/README.md

 MIT

 ## Purpose
-I use this shell to backup my USB thumb drive with an Operating System (Armbian) and OMV installed and configured on it.
+I created this shell to backup my 32GB USB thumb drive on which OMV and Linux are running.
 It was created with a goal of making the OS + OMV backup and restore process as simple as possible.
+There are other solutions for this, but this works well for me so I thought I would share.

 ## Included in this repository:
   1. this README file